bmvandoren/Nighthawk/instructions/feedback/model_feedback.md

 For Nighthawk detections that are identified incorrectly (or could be identified more accurately) in the `predicted_category` column, do the following:

 1. Enter the correct classification in the `category_update` column.
-The category must be one of the following:
+The entry must be one of the following:

     -   A valid species-level eBird code (the `code` column in [nighthawk/taxonomy/ebird_taxonomy.csv](../../nighthawk/taxonomy/ebird_taxonomy.csv))
+    -   A valid species-level four-letter code (the `SPEC` column in [nighthawk/taxonomy/IBP-AOS-LIST21.csv](../../nighthawk/taxonomy/IBP-AOS-LIST21.csv))
     -   A valid group (the `group` column in [nighthawk/taxonomy/groups_ebird_codes.csv](../../nighthawk/taxonomy/groups_ebird_codes.csv))
     -   A valid family (the Latin word from the `family` column in [nighthawk/taxonomy/ebird_taxonomy.csv](../../nighthawk/taxonomy/ebird_taxonomy.csv))
     -   A valid order (the `order` column in [nighthawk/taxonomy/ebird_taxonomy.csv](../../nighthawk/taxonomy/ebird_taxonomy.csv))